multiversx/mx-multi-factor-auth-go-service/README.md

 ### MongoDB cluster

 Firstly, the MongoDB connection string has to be updated accordingly.
-For the current testing setup the following URI can be set in `external.toml` config file: `mongodb://mongodb0:27017,mongodb1:27018,mongodb2:27019/?replicaSet=mongoReplSet`
+For the current testing setup the following `URI` can be set in `external.toml` config file: `mongodb://mongodb0:27017,mongodb1:27018,mongodb2:27019/?replicaSet=mongoReplSet`

-To start a setup with mongoDB replicat set cluster, use the follosing Makefile command:
+To start a setup with mongoDB replica set cluster, use the following Makefile command:
 ```bash
 # It will take several seconds to complete the setup
 make compose-new db_setup=mongodb-cluster